 While you may not be able to avoid many home selling costs, there is one way to save big when you sell in Washington.

 A low commission company like Clever Real Estate can help you save big on realtor fees.
-With Clever, you'll work with a full-service agent from a top broker, but pay only 1% or $3,000 to list your home.
-That could save you $10,292 if you sold your Washington home for $616,259, which is the state average value.
+With Clever, you'll work with a full-service agent from a top broker, but pay only 1.5% to list your home.

 Average cost to sell a house in Washington